andrewjpage/seqbox/README.md

 ## Database notes

 * sample_source_identifier needs to be unique within a group
+    * confirm this with the PI, Brigitte says that many of the older TB studies and some of the COM studies don't go through PreLink.
 * if you add an existing sample_source_identifier associated with a different project then that sample_source_identifier will be associated with that project.